-- The Azure database services support zone redundancy and can fail over to a secondary node in the event of an outage, or to allow for maintenance activities.
+- The Azure database services support zone redundancy and can fail over to a secondary node if an outage occurs, or to allow for maintenance activities.

 - This architecture uses Azure PaaS services like App Service, which has autoscaling capabilities.

 - For guidance on autoscaling in Azure, see Autoscaling.

 This article is maintained by Microsoft.
 It was originally written by the following contributors.

 - Ashish Khandelwal | Principal Engineering Architecture Manager

 - Nithish Aruldoss | Engineering Architect